 Patent prosecution and mixed litigation practice primarily for mobile communications and software patents.
 Strong European presence and excellent US contacts.

-With its mixed litigation approach, internationally oriented lawyers and offices at the key UPC venues in Düsseldorf, Paris and Munich, BP Bardehle is still on the way to becoming a top European firm.
+With its mixed litigation approach, internationally oriented lawyers and offices at the key UPC venues in Düsseldorf, Munich and Paris, Bardehle is still on the way to becoming a top European firm.
 It also has a small Italian office in Verona.
 Due to the uncertainty surrounding the UPC, it would not make sense for there seems to be no plans to boost its presence in London at the current time.
 If the court launches without the UK, however, an office in Amsterdam would be worth considering due to the firm’s focus on mobile communications.

 Johannes Heselberger, Tilman Müller-Stoy (“very focused, is capable of pulling out all the stops of procedural law”, competitor), Peter Chrocziel.
 Patent attorneys: Christof Karl (“thoroughly recommendable”, client), Johannes Lang

 Extensive activity in trademarks and unfair competition and technical protection rights.
 Filing on a broad technical spectrum.
 Much litigation, litigation coordination and strategic advice on licences as well as antitrust.